 Short answer: The AirTag’s battery can last about a year.
 This approximation is based on the average usage per day.

-- Using features like Precision Tracking sound events can affect the battery life of your AirTag.
+- Features like Precision Tracking sound events

 How to conserve AirTag battery power

-Short answer: Minimize how many times you ping the AirTag
+Short answer: Minimize how many times you ping the AirTag.

 How to replace the AirTag battery